CSE232-MSU/CSE232/Labs/lab06.md

   501  history
 ```

-You can run a command again by noting its number.
+You can run a command from your history by noting its number.
 For instance, `!500` will run the `cp file_02 file_01` command again.

-You can also use the `!!` command to run the latest command again.
+You can also use the `!!` command to re-execute the latest command.

 ### Configuration (.bashrc and .bash_profile)

 Sometimes, there are bash commands you always want to run before you get to work.
 Perhaps, you want your terminal to configure some settings, or tell you how much disk space you have left.
-To make this easier, there are two config files that bash looks for (in your HOME directory).
+To make this easier, there are two config files that bash looks for (in your home directory).

 .bashrc is a bash script that runs everytime you invoke the `bash` command (example: `bash my_script.sh`) and when you login. .bash_profile is a script that runs when you login to your user account.
 Both of these are used to execute bash commands that set up your environment.